asuarezbravo/software-design-architectures/README.md

-# Software Architecture Book
+# Software Architecture: Patterns and Practices

-This repository contains the content for the book **"Software Architecture: Patterns and Practices"**, which explores various architectural styles, patterns, and best practices for designing scalable, maintainable, and robust software systems.
+This repository explores various architectural styles, patterns, and best practices for designing scalable, maintainable, and robust software systems.

-The book is structured to provide a comprehensive introduction to software architecture, covering key architectural styles, design principles, and decision-making processes that guide the development of software systems.
+It is structured to provide a comprehensive introduction to software architecture, covering key architectural styles, design principles, and decision-making processes that guide the development of software systems.
 Each chapter delves into a different architectural style or pattern, explaining its core concepts, advantages, and practical applications.

 ## Table of Contents